elysiandb/elysiandb/README.md

 ElysianDB is a blazing-fast, in-memory key–value store with a zero-configuration, auto-generated REST API.
 Written in Go and optimized with a sharded arena allocator, zero-copy GET path, and cache-friendly JSON storage, ElysianDB lets you spin up a full backend in seconds.

 No schema files.
-No migrations.
 No ORMs.
 Just start and query.

+An Admin Web Interface is currently under development and will soon be available.

 ---